JuliaWood1/DH151/Week1/W1 Thinking Cap.md

 ### If you could change something, what would it be?

-I think I would add a map visualization of how race is distributed across the US, this would allow people to see how gerrymandering is correlated with race &  white supremacy in America.
+I think I would add a map visualization of how race is distributed across the US, this would allow people to see how gerrymandering is correlated with race.